Hadropithecus: Ecology

 Like all other lemurs, Hadropithecus was endemic to Madagascar.
 Because it died out only recently and is only known from subfossil remains, it is considered to be a modern form of Malagasy lemur.
 It once ranged across the Central Plateau, South, and Southwest regions of Madagascar.
-Within its original range, there were few other lemurs to overlap its ecological niche, and it has been shown to be the only subfossil lemur to consume both C3 and C4 (or CAM) plants, an indication that it lived in more open habitats and had a varied diet.
-Its physiology and dentition suggest that it may have been much like the Gelada Baboon in locomotion and diet, acting as a manual grazer (picking grass with the hands) since its teeth were well-adapted for grinding either grass or seeds.
+Within its original range, there were few other lemurs to overlap its ecological niche, and it has been shown to be the only subfossil lemur to consume both C_{3} and C_{4} (or CAM) plants, an indication that it lived in more open habitats and had a varied diet.
+Its physiology and dentition suggest that it may have been much like the gelada baboon in locomotion and diet, acting as a manual grazer (picking grass with the hands) since its teeth were well-adapted for grinding either grass or seeds.
 Microwear patterns on its teeth, as well as its overly large molars, indicate it processed hard objects like nuts or seeds, making it a seed predator.
-More recent microwear analysis suggests differences between Gelada Baboons and Hadropithecus, indicating that this extinct lemur may not have been a grazer, but strictly a hard object processor.
+This microwear analysis suggests major dietary differences between gelada baboons and Hadropithecus, indicating that this extinct lemur may not have been a grazer, but strictly a hard object processor.